Nutriboxhyd/Nutriboxhyd.github.io/README.md

-# Fruitoholic Static Website
+# Nutribox Static Website

-This is a static website for Fruitoholic based on the provided product catalog.
+This is a static website for Nutribox based on the provided product catalog.

 ## 💻 How to Use